codeconscious/codeconscious.github.io/_posts/2024-08-19-improved-processes.md

 I also introduced a couple of new processes for such projects:

 1. easy-to-read project summaries and up-to-date status messages in features' Slack channels (which already seems popular with other engineers 😎)
-2. recorded video demos with narration (for obtaining stakeholder approval)
+2. prerecorded video demos with narration (for obtaining stakeholder approval)

-In particular, creating a recorded video demo had several benefits:
+In particular, creating a prerecorded video demo had several benefits:

 1. helping with final QA checks; and
 2. eliminating the need for a dedicated demo meeting with stakeholders, thus: